 - After the acceptance to the chosen program, pay for out of pocket expenses such as: Health Insurance, Immunizations and fees.

-- Complete and submit all forms to the GEC.
+- Complete and submit all forms to the Office of International Engagement.

 - Make sure all payments and paperwork are submitted.